explorer4ever/panache-reactive-bulk-insert/README.md

 The table scripts and the seed data is in `main/resources/db` folder.

+This application uses PostgreSQL, one of the supported reactive databases.
+The database configuration is maintained in a .env file within the root of the project.
+The below listed keys and values are used and the values can be replaced with any relevant details

+DATABASE_HOST=localhost
+DATABASE_PORT=5432
+DATABASE_NAME=demodb
+DATABASE_USER=demouser
+DATABASE_PASSWORD=demopassword

 There are 4 tables in this application, A, B, C, and D. A is the parent of B, B is the parent C and C is the parent of D. Each child has a connection to all parents in the ancestry.

 Each of these tables is populated with some seed data that is setup for the application.